davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 Other minor issues:

-- [ ] The abstract ends with the term "fluid to solid algorithm."
-I would replace it with "fluid to solid coupling algorithm."
+- [x] The abstract ends with the term "fluid to solid algorithm."
+I would replace it with "fluid to solid coupling algorithm." ✅ 2025-01-10
+	🔼 Indeed we added coupling to make the term more coherent with litterature.

 - [ ] The introduction begins with mentioning "scientific computing," but the paper is not about scientific computing at all.
 I would replace it with "computer graphics."